WOCN-FM: History

-The station went on the air on July 25, 1974, as WVLC-FM, broadcasting at 104.7 MHz.
+The station went on the air on July 25, 1974, as WVLC-FM, broadcasting on 104.7 MHz.
 Initially, the station was just a full-time simulcast of WVLC (1170 AM, now WFPB).
 WVLC-FM became WLOM in 1977.

 In 1980, the FM band was still new territory for Top-40 radio.
-Boston's Kiss 108 had only started one year prior and was very popular, routinely beating Top 40 AM station WRKO in the ratings.
+Boston's WXKS-FM (known at the moniker "Kiss 108") had only started one year prior and was very popular due to its unique mix of disco, rhythmic, and urban titles, routinely beating Boston's only mainstream Top 40 radio station at the time, WRKO-AM, in the ratings.
 Cape Cod needed its own similar station to compete in its own market, and in May 1980, 104.7 changed its call letters to WKZE-FM and began its own programming, branding itself "KZ 104 FM".

-After just over 3 successful years in the Top 40/CHR format, the station rebranded itself as "Cape 104" on August 1, 1983; a few months later, the call letters were changed to WKPE.
-Under the management of Roth Media and legendary Program Director Jack Alix "Cape 104" would become one of the Cape's most iconic stations.
-WKPE enjoyed ratings success throughout the 1980s.
-Legendary voices on the station included Jonny St. John (best known as the voice of Duke Nukem), Alan "Al" Matthews, Tommy Casey, Captain Cape, Dave Sharp, Clarence Barnes, Pilot Gene, James "Jammin' Jamie" West, Steve Binder, Danny Walsh, Mac Dickson, Christine Fox, Paul Attea, Keith Lemire, Joe Rossetti, J.R.
-Randall, Marty Moran, Carolyn Johnson, Danny Walsh, Donna Wilde, Kristie Wiemer, Ricky Ryder, Tony Vincent, Rick Pendelton, R.J.
-McKay, Steve McVie, Jamie "J.D."
-Bearse, Liza Z., Danny Savage, Danny C., Krissy Krantz, John Stevens, and David Wolf just to name a few.
+After just over three successful years in the Top 40/CHR format, the station rebranded itself as "Cape 104" on August 1, 1983; a few months later, the callsign was changed to WKPE.
 After the Top 40 format fragmented, "Cape 104" switched formats in the fall of 1992, rebranding itself "Oldies 104" to compete with Boston's "Oldies 103" and Nantucket's "Oldies 96" (which went Top-40 in January 1993).

-After a 2½-year experiment in the Oldies format, during the spring of 1995, WKPE switched formats to a modern rock format and became "Rock 104.7, The Cape."
+During the spring of 1995, WKPE switched formats to a modern rock format and became "Rock 104.7, The Cape".
 It was in direct competition with WPXC.
 In 1999, the station was sold by Grancam Communications to Charles River Broadcasting.
 In September 1999, the station switched formats to classic rock.

 With the 2006-07 dismantling of Charles River Broadcasting, Cape Cod Broadcasting, owner of WQRC and WOCN-FM, signed a contract to operate WFCC-FM and WKPE under a local marketing agreement, with the two stations still licensed to Charles River.

 Upon the acquisition of Charles River Broadcasting's Cape Cod assets, it was announced that the popular "Ocean 104" would relocate to the stronger Class B signal of 104.7 MHz, swapping frequencies with WKPE-FM.
 The swap occurred on April 17, 2007.